-12. How to Appeal
+8. How to Appeal

 If you filed a petition for habeas corpus in federal district court and your petition was denied, you may appeal to the appropriate United States Court of Appeals (also called the circuit court).
 Because AEDPA has severely restricted the opportunity to file a second or successive petition for habeas relief, the opportunity to appeal your first petition is even more important.
 Be sure to follow the procedures correctly.
 You must file a notice of appeal in the district court within thirty days of the district court judgment.
 You must be sure to file on time because it is unlikely the circuit court will grant an extension.
+You must be sure to file on time because it is unlikely the circuit court will grant an extension.